-When we talk about detoxification from heroin, many of our patients consult with doctors or get admitted into residential rehabilitation centers so that they can overcome their heroin intake.
+When we talk about withdrawal symptoms from heroin, many of our patients consult with doctors or get admitted into residential rehabilitation centres so that they can overcome mild to intense physical and mental withdrawal from heroin abuse.
 It is always advisable to go for proper checkups from time to time, to check on the symptoms of withdrawal.
-If patient is performing home detox, there should also be a therapist for checking the progress of treatment.
-This is more important for the people who are addicted for a long time, and who may have other complex issues.
+If a patient is performing home detox, there should also be a therapist to check the progress of treatment.
+This is important for the patients who are addicted for a long time, and who may have other complex issues.

 In the presence of many support groups, clinics, rehabilitation centres, hospitals and home detox heroin treatments, the recovery starts.
 The patient must be ready to receive help, and open to the home detox methods which will break them free from their addiction.
 If they are willing to accept this help and stick with it, they have a good chance of making a full recovery.

 Physical symptoms affect the body and can include:

 - muscle pain